 There’s a lot to be said for the character you exhibit by returning for a graduate degree as an adult.
 It shows you know what you want and you’re willing to do what it takes to get it.
 With that comes respect – both for yourself and from others.
 You hold your head up a little higher when others learn you’ve got your master’s; you exhibit more confidence when applying for that new job or promotion; you know you are on equal ground with your peers.
 Those are strong motivators for many and can be benefits of earning an online degree that you can’t put a price tag on.

 If you feel as though any of these questions pertain to you, then we are here to help.
-As the best, fastest, and most affordable online university in Kansas City, Milwaukee, and Phoenix, Ottawa University’s accelerated online degrees are the perfect option for adults looking to pursue a graduate degree in 2021.
+As the best, fastest, and most affordable online university in Kansas City, Milwaukee, and Phoenix, Ottawa University’s accelerated online degrees are the perfect option for adults looking to pursue a graduate degree.
 We are a fully accredited, non-profit university that utilizes industry experts as professors.
 We understand and foster the strong values that you bring to the classroom as a working adult.

 Contact an enrollment advisor today to get started!